Computing the bound of an Ore polynomial. Applications to factorization

 We may repeat the above procedure in the $C/Cf^*$--algebra $R/Rf^*$ by replacing $f$ by its factors $h$ and $h_1$.
 An obvious recursive process will lead to a complete factorization of $f$ into irreducible factors, as we show in Algorithm \ref{generalfactorization}.
-In conclusion, we will be able to obtain a complete factorization of $f$ whenever an algorithm to find zero divisors of the finite dimensional algebra $R/Rf^*$ is available.
+In conclusion, we will be able to obtain a complete factorization of $f$ whenever an algorithm to find zero divisors of finite-dimensional simple algebras is available.
 So, assume that an algorithm $\operatorname{FindZeroDivisor}$ is available, which computes a zero divisor, if it exists, of an input algebra of dimension $m$ over some field with cost $\chi(m)$.
-For instance, in skew polynomials over finite fields, there exist Las Vegas algorithms developed by Giesbrecht \cite{Giesbrecht:1998} and R\'onyai \cite{Ronyai:1987}.
+For instance, in skew polynomials over finite fields, there exist Las Vegas algorithms developed by Giesbrecht \cite{Giesbrecht:1998}, R\'onyai \cite{Ronyai:1987} or \cite{Caruso/LeBorgne:2017}.
 Nevertheless, as pointed out above, in general, such a problem is very hard from a computational point of view.